pettinen/librewolf/README.md

 Since the dawn of time, we have used Common to get _patches_, _source_files_, including _source_files/{branding}_

-This source repo supports all that, because it uses the same things to produce the tarball.
+This source repo supports all that, because it uses these same things to produce the tarball.
 As far as I can tell, the mapping from Common to Source would be:

 * _[patches](https://gitlab.com/librewolf-community/browser/common/-/tree/master/patches)_ -> _[patches](https://gitlab.com/librewolf-community/browser/source/-/tree/main/patches)_
 * _[source\_files](https://gitlab.com/librewolf-community/browser/common/-/tree/master/source_files)/search-config.json_ -> _[assets](https://gitlab.com/librewolf-community/browser/source/-/tree/main/assets)/search-config.json_